i-MSCP/plugins/incubator/SpamAssassin/roundcube-plugins/markasjunk2/README.md

 -------------------
 The learning driver allows you to perform additional processing on each message marked as spam/ham.
 A driver must contain a class named markasjunk2_{driver file name}.
-The class must contain 2 functions:
+The class must contain 3 functions:

 **spam:** This function should take 2 arguments: an array of UIDs of message(s) being marked as spam, the name of the mailbox containing those messages

 **ham:** This function should take 2 arguments: an array of UIDs of message(s) being marked as ham, the name of the mailbox containing those messages

+**init:** Optional, this function should take 0 arguments. eg: allows drivers to add JS to the page to control which of the spam/ham options are displayed An [example driver][jsevents] is available to show how to use the JS events

 Several drivers are provided by default they are: